el-mapache/preload/README.md

 ##Options

-The preloader provides a number of defaults related to the timing of image fade-ins and how often the plugin checks for newly loaded images.
+The preloader provides several defaults related to the timing of image fade-ins and the frequency with which the plugin checks for images that have finished loading.

-To overwrite the defaults, simply pass the options you wish to overwrite as an object when instantiating the plugin.
+To overwrite the defaults, simply pass the options you wish to overwrite in an object when instantiating the plugin.

 The following defaults can be overwritten: